zeplin/zeplin-extension-documentation/package.md

 A short sentence describing what the extension does, e.g. “Generates CSS snippets from colors, text styles and layers.”

-Description field is required, as it helps users quickly find the extension they're looking for.
+Description property is required, as it helps users quickly find the extension they're looking for.

 ### version : `String`